wordofwarning/wordofwarning.org/current/2015-springsummer/index.md

 is_index: true

 ---
-*COPY*
+*A real trip of a season — from the [perils of growing-up a man](/current/2015-worksahead), through an [American odyssey](/current/2015-springsummer/bailey) to a [grandmother's quest for a new future](/current/2015-springsummer/hartley) and a [Disney-fuelled walk in the park](/current/2015-springsummer/marshman).*

-We look forward to seeing you at some or all of it; if you want to check out what happened last season, have a look at our [Spring 2015 archive](/archive/2015-spring).
+We look forward to seeing you at some or all of it; if you want to check out what happened last season, have a look at our [Spring 2015 archive](/current/2015-spring).

 ####What is Word of Warning + where did it come from?
 Simply put, Word of Warning is a one-stop shop for the bonkers, the beautiful and the bizarre of new live performance — an attempt to keep alive the best of the 25 year greenroom legacy and to introduce new people to the possibilities of seeing live work in Manchester + beyond.